Self-Guided Meditation / Intention

 The Reality of Re-entry

-C. Daniel Bowes, Frankie Roberts, Daquan Peters, and Crystal McIver
+C. Daniel Bowes, Frankie Roberts, Daquan Peters, Crystal McIver, and Margaret Bordeaux (Moderator)

 95% of all individuals who are incarcerated will return to their communities at some point.
 In this session, panelists will discuss re-entry from incarceration from policy to personal experiences and the importance of providing client-led programming and resources.
 The dynamic panel will include a recognized re-entry policy advocate, the Executive Director of an agency that provides shelter and services to individuals returning home to rebuild their lives after incarceration, a local leader with lived-experience, and an emerging expert on the unique challenges of women and girls post-release.